gluppler/S-NES/tests/nes/README.md

 ld65 -C nes.cfg test.o -o test.nes
 ```

 Some tests include `Makefile` or `makefile` for automated building.
+Tests without Makefiles may require manual building - see individual test directories for instructions.

 ## Using Test ROMs